NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 brew install tig
 ```

-## Oh My Zsh

-1. If you haven't install Homebrew from the previous step, please complete that first.
-1. Install zsh which is a powerful replacement for the standard bash terminal by typing the following command into the terminal
-    ```sh
-    brew install zsh zsh-completions
-    ```
-1. Install [Oh My Zsh](http://ohmyz.sh/) which is a framework for Z shell which makes the terminal a pleasure to work in.
-Use the following command.
-    ```sh
-    sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
-    ```

 ### Command Line Launcher

 Set up Visual Studio Code to be [launched from the command line](https://code.visualstudio.com/docs/setup/mac).

-### Spectacle
-This application will allow you to use certain combinations of keys on your keyboard to move and resize applications while you are developing.

-[Download and install Spectacle](https://www.spectacleapp.com/) and after it is installed, click on the link labeled _**keyboard shortcuts**_ on the web site to try it out.